Article

 1. Site Layout Standards

-The standards below establish site layout requirements for nonresidential, mixed-use, multi-family attached, and multi-family stacked development within the Campus Zoning Districts.
+The standards below establish site layout requirements for nonresidential, and mixed-use buildings, as well as multi-family attached and multi-family stacked buildings within the Campus Zoning Districts, either as standalone buildings or as components of multi-dwelling developments.
+These site layout requirements also apply to triplex and quadraplex buildings when these forms are components of a multi-dwelling development.
 Where standards below refer to a frontage, such standards apply to all frontages except parkways or limited access roads.

 Table 7-6: Campus Zoning Districts Site Layout Standards